 Ron has also worked for a construction cost consultant performing on-budget confirmations for several large projects including a performing arts center, a runway addition in Nashville, and a water purification plant in north Georgia.
 He has also estimated several high-rise office buildings for an Atlanta general contractor and worked for a developer who built new shell construction, build-to-suit facilities and a variety of tenant finish projects.
 Lastly, Ron worked for two design-build contractors whose work included financial facilities nationwide, and projects ranging from bank branches to four- story office buildings.

 He has over twelve years of design-build contracting experience directing the design staff with clients which enabled control of the cost, material delivery and construction quality Through Ron’s architectural and field construction experience he developed a step in the estimating process where he takes a critical review of the design to uncover constructability and future warranty issues.
 He is also careful to review documents for coordination and content with architects and engineers thereby reducing issues in the field and document revisions during the project which often add to the cost and create delays.
+Ron has brought his experience, knowledge and innovations to the position of Manager of the Estimating Department.
+In a very short time, he has created a professional and confident atmosphere in the department while greatly encouraging and developing the talent within the staff.

 Ron’s hobbies including building small projects for friends, simple vehicle repairs, and at times, taking on larger repairs with his stepson and his cars!
 He enjoys Formula One and Indy Car racing, and historical sportscar and amateur races.
-Ron is divorced but what brings him joy and keeps him young and motivate is grilling out with his extended family which include his stepson, granddaughter, nephews and their girlfriends, and a also a newly married stepson.
+Ron is divorced but what brings him joy and keeps him young and motivate is grilling out with his extended family which include his stepson, granddaughter, nephews and their girlfriends, and a newly married stepson.